-Services are generally limited to people whose household incomes are at or below 125% of the federal poverty guidelines.
+Generally, people with household incomes at or below 125% of the federal poverty guidelines qualify for free civil legal aid.
 An individual’s available assets must also fall within the asset ceiling.

 LSNM is prohibited from handling fee-generating and criminal defense cases.
 These are cases which an attorney could take, usually on a contingency fee basis, and recover his or her fees from the opposing party or from damages awarded.
 An example is almost any type of personal injury lawsuit.

 How Do We Decide What Kind of Cases to Take?

 LSNM has limited funding, staff, and resources, so it is not possible to accept all priority cases at all times.
 Resources are allocated according to a priority list of the most pressing and serious legal problems our clients face.

 The goal in setting a case priority plan is to first provide service to those in the greatest social and economic need.
 The first priority cases, therefore, are in the areas of income maintenance, health, and preservation of shelter, food, and basic necessities of life.
 This includes cases such as MFIP, food support, energy assistance, medical assistance, and other public benefit appeals; Social Security Disability and Supplemental Security Income appeals; housing issues; Medicare and Medicare supplemental insurance for the elderly; family law matters, especially where domestic abuse and child protection are at stake; garnishment actions or other threats to the loss of the client’s essential property.